Skip to main content

 Bio

 Dr. Zachary Beare is a specialist in Rhetoric and Composition.
-At NC State, Dr. Beare serves as the Associate Director of First-Year Writing and is tasked with supporting graduate students teaching in NC State’s First-Year Writing Program.
-As part of this work, he regularly teaches ENG 511: Theory and Research in Composition and ENG 624: Teaching College Composition.
+At NC State, Dr. Beare serves as the Director of the First-Year Writing Program.
+He is also co-editor of Composition Studies, the oldest independent journal in the field of composition and rhetoric.

 Office Hours